Business Advisory Board

 Bill Delves is the Chief Executive Officer at South Bank Corporation, an independent statutory authority to manage the development and management of the integrated South Bank Precinct in Brisbane.
 South Bank is a world class sub-tropical precinct of 42 hectares, with assets of over $1 billion, which continues to attract over 14million visitors annually.
 Bill was appointed by the Queensland State Government to this position in 2017 and has seen great success in the role.

-Bill is people oriented leader, he inspires teams to achieve.
+Bill is a people oriented leader, he inspires teams to achieve.
 He balances the ability to generate growth and drive business development with a strong financial acumen.
 This has created sustainable change for a wide array of businesses.
-He is recognized in professional services for his experience in accounting, consulting, and business leadership.
+He is recognised in professional services for his experience in accounting, consulting, and business leadership.
 With over 30 years’ experience, he has provided tailored business advice and led large professional services teams locally and globally at both EY and KPMG.
 More recently he has stewarded the place management of the iconic South Bank Precinct in Brisbane.

 Bill is also an Honorary Professorial Fellow at the University of Wollongong.